 Indrayanti Neighboring Beaches

-Move the mat and sunbath here instead for a more tranquil beach experience.
+Move the mat and sunbathe here instead for a more tranquil beach experience.
 The Sundak Beach located in the west of Indrayanti beach.
 The most interesting feature of this beach is that visitors can find marine creatures near its shores.
-Hunt for jellyfish, starfish, and small fishes in the bank of the beach.
+Hunt for jellyfish, starfish, and small fishes on the bank of the beach.

 The tide here is much calmer than at Indrayanti, so visitors can also swim a bit further.
 Sandranan Beach is a bit further but here is the only beach in the village where visitors can go snorkeling.
 The water is clear and shallow with plenty of coral reefs and some protected fishes.